 Dust Sparks and Smarts - This club is available to any student who enjoys working with machines and making projects.
-This group will compete in a contest with other middle schools for a specific project to be complete in a contest with other indule schools for a specific project to be completed by January.
+This group will compete in a contest with other middle schools for a specific project to be completed by January.
 There will also be individual projects that can be made.
 The club will run before school on Mondays and Wednesdays.
 Fitness - Open to all MS students who want to stay in shape doing different activities like outdoor biking, weight lifting, yoga, walking around De Pere, and many others!
 The group meets 2x per week for an hour.
 Forensics - This is a program designed to teach the elements of speaking, reciting, and acting.
 It is open to all middle school students.